Java-djr1-IntroI/Assign03TProtein/README.md

 and pasting, is known as splicing.
 The exons deriving from a gene are collectively referred to as the "coding region."
 Now how cool is that???

-Assume the introns and exons of an pre-mRN string have been identified.
+Assume the introns and exons of an pre-mRNA string have been identified.
 The problem of creating the coding region is simply deleting the introns and concatenating the exons to form a new string ready for translation.
 Therefore, given a DNA string (at most 1000 characters) and a collection